 - Repatriation of Remains Coverage: As international students, it is required that the health insurance you have provides for coverage for repatriation of remains, i.e., return your mortal remains to your home country.

 - Low Deductible: To be able to have minimum out-of-pockets costs, you should buy health insurance that has a deductible limit per condition or per policy period.

 Best OPT Health Insurance Plans

 Foreign students on OPT might not have health insurance coverage from their university or college.
 Since having health insurance is so very important in the U.S., they can buy a health insurance plan from a marketplace.
 There are many insurance plan options that OPT students can buy.
 While some are inexpensive and affordable, they provide lesser coverage while others are more expensive but provide better coverage.
 The important aspect to consider is if these plans cover specific requirements like hazardous sports, Covid-19 coverage for Coronavirus, pregnancy, and pre-existing health conditions.

-The following health insurance plans are ideal for OPT students and definitely most popular among international students. –
+The following health insurance for OPT student plans are ideal and definitely most popular among international students:

-This plan is most sought after for the extensive coverage it provides for OPT students.
-It has 100% coverage within the PPO network and covers an average semi-private room and nursing services.
-With higher coverage limits, and inclusive of sports coverage, acute onset of pre-existing conditions, Covid-19, emergency evacuation and mental health coverage, this is one of the most popular health insurance plans for foreign students on OPT.
+Student Secure Elite is most sought after for the extensive coverage it provides for OPT students.
+It has 100% coverage within the PPO network and covers an average semi-private room.
+With higher coverage limits, acute onset of pre-existing conditions, Covid-19, emergency evacuation and mental health coverage, this is one of the most popular health insurance plans for foreign students on OPT.

 Not only does it fulfill all the basic requirements for international students, it is easily available from VisitorsCoverage.